Expected changes with Dropbox on File Provider

 This article describes an update available on all Dropbox plans.

-Dropbox for macOS on File Provider is our latest update that utilizes Apple's updated File Provider API to more deeply integrate with macOS and fix issues related to opening online-only files in third-party applications.
-This updated experience also comes with some changes required by the API that are outlined below.
+Dropbox on File Provider uses Apple's updated File Provider API to more deeply integrate with macOS and fix issues related to opening online-only files in third-party applications.
+This update comes with changes required by the API that are outlined below.

-Your device must be running macOS 12.5 or later to use the latest version of Dropbox for macOS on File Provider.
-However, using macOS 13 is strongly recommended.
+Your device must be running macOS 12.5 or later to use the latest version of Dropbox on File Provider.
+Using the latest version of macOS is strongly recommended.

 Learn how to find out if you're eligible for this update.

-Note: While we recommend opting-in to the latest version of Dropbox for macOS on File Provider, this migration isn’t required for you to continue using Dropbox.
+Note: While we recommend opting in to the latest version of Dropbox on File Provider, this migration isn’t required to continue using Dropbox.

-The following charts outline the changes you can expect when using Dropbox for macOS on File Provider.
+The following charts outline the changes you can expect when using Dropbox on File Provider.
 We will continue to update this list as we work to improve the Dropbox for macOS experience.

 Changes introduced by the File Provider API